 Virtual assistants generally offer flexible working hours and different payment packages.
 Alongside this, you have the option for them to take care of any aspects of admin or customer support that you want to hire them for.
 This gives you a chance to have a big chunk of your business taken care of while having a watchful eye on your business.

 3 – Use software to automate repetitive tasks

 Many of the repetitive tasks involved with running an Amazon business can be automated using the right software.

 Some of the best paid and free tools for Amazon business owners include:

 - JungleScout.
 As well as helping you find profitable products to sell, JungleScout has a great tool for review automation.
 This ensures your products get as much feedback as possible from users who have had a good experience.
 Read our full JungleScout review for more on this awesome Amazon automation software tool.

 - Accounting software.
-You can use tools like A2X accounting software to integrate your Amazon store with your Quickbooks or Xero account.
+You can use free tools like A2X accounting software to integrate your Amazon store with your Quickbooks or Xero account.

 - FeedbackWhiz.
 Another useful tool for automating feedback, monitoring listings, and analyzing profit and accounting data.